h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_flow.md

 # :material-chart-timeline-variant: Simulation Flow

-The flow of a simulation which subsequently generates a [simulation-based projection](./terms.md#simulation-based-projection) can be summarized in the following sequential steps:
+The flow of a simulation, which subsequently generates a [simulation-based projection](./terms.md#simulation-based-projection), can be summarized in the following sequential steps:

 - [Step 1: Select state and county](#step-1-select-state-and-county)